vavanade/open-computer-use/README.md

 - Live streams the display of the sandbox on the client computer
 - The user can pause the agent and provide feedback and any time
 - Designed to work on any operating system or platform
-- Supports multiple inference providers, including Hugging Face, Fireworks, OpenRouter and Llama AI
+- Supports a number of inference providers, including Hugging Face, Fireworks, OpenRouter, etc.

 ## Design